jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_class.rst

 .. _staticmethod decorator: https://docs.python.org/3/library/functions.html#staticmethod

 #################################################################################
-how to make a person with a class
+how to make a person with an object
 #################################################################################

 ----